 Method 1.
-Add an HTML Sitemap Page in WordPress with All in One SEO
+Add HTML Sitemap Page in WordPress With All in One SEO

-Note: There is a free version of All in One SEO Lite available which includes HTML sitemap feature below, but we will be using the premium version in our screenshot example because it includes all the powerful features like smart sitemaps, redirection manager, SEO schema, and more.
+Note: There is a free version of All in One SEO Lite available which includes the HTML sitemap feature below, but we will be using the premium version in our screenshots because it includes powerful features like smart sitemaps, redirection manager, SEO schema, and more.